Sid44444/expenses-manager-frontend/README.md

 This project was created in a team of three people.
-I have disconnected the database now but here is a video:
+I have disconnected the database now but here are some pictures:

-Expenses Manager Demo.mov

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).